4.6 Save and Restore Objects and Workspace

 #> [1] 7 6 5 4 3 2 1

-To save more than one objects into one file, you just need to enter them as additional arguments in the save() function.
+To save more than one objects into a single file, you just need to enter them as additional arguments in the save() function.

 To save everything in the workspace, you can use the function save.image() with the desired file name in double quotes as the argument.

-To verify that “all.RData” indeed contains all the named object, let’s do the following.
+To verify that “all.RData” indeed contains all the named object, let’s try the following.

 rm(list = ls()) #remove everything from the workspace.